omar-hmarzouk/DLA/README-dev.md

 Gitlab flow
 ---------------------

-TODO - Right here how to use git and gitlab to push modifications into Chameleon.
+TODO - Write here how to use git and gitlab to push modifications into Chameleon.

 ### Update submodules